7.2 Reporting Lifecycle and Data Requests

 Key Takeaways

-• RHIA reporting work starts with a clear business question, approved data definitions, and an accountable request workflow.
+• RHIA reporting work starts with a clear business question, approved data definitions, and an accountable request workflow, not with a query.

-• Reports should identify source systems, inclusion criteria, time frames, refresh timing, owners, and intended users.
+• A report specification names source systems, inclusion and exclusion criteria, numerator and denominator, time frames, refresh timing, owner, and intended users.

 Reporting From Request to Release

-The AHIMA RHIA outline names reports and visual representations of data as part of Domain 3.
-In practice, HIM leaders are often asked for dashboards, extracts, trend reports, audit lists, portal metrics, coding productivity summaries, denial reports, and documentation quality views.
-The administrator’s job is to make sure the report answers the right question with trustworthy data and clear limits.
+The AHIMA RHIA outline names reports and visual representations of data in Domain 3.
+In practice, HIM leaders are asked for dashboards, ad hoc extracts, trend reports, audit lists, portal metrics, coding-productivity summaries, denial reports, and documentation-quality views.
+The administrator's job is to ensure each report answers the right question with trustworthy data and clearly stated limits.

-Good reporting governance includes intake, prioritization, specification, build, validation, release, monitoring, and retirement.
+Strong reporting governance follows a repeatable lifecycle: intake, prioritization, specification, build, validation, release, and monitoring/retirement.
 Intake captures the requester, purpose, deadline, data sensitivity, and audience.
-Specification defines fields, filters, source systems, calculation logic, and refresh schedule.
-Validation compares report output to the EHR, billing system, registry, or manual sample.
-Release includes owner signoff and instructions for interpretation.
-Monitoring catches drift when workflows, interfaces, or definitions change.
+Specification defines fields, filters, source systems, numerator/denominator logic, and refresh schedule.
+Validation compares report output to the EHR, billing system, registry, or a manual sample.
+Release includes owner sign-off and interpretation instructions.

 Reporting stepWhat the RHIA should confirmCommon exam trap